Sonia Ibrahim

 Sonia Ibrahim (born January 9, 1989) is a Ghanaian actress, television presenter and model of Lebanese, Liberian and Ghanaian descent.
 She is the younger sister of actress Juliet Ibrahim.

 Career

-In December 2013, Ibrahim was elected as the host of Phamous TV program, broadcast on the Viasat 1 television network.
+In December 2013, Ibrahim was selected as the host of Phamous TV program, broadcast on the Viasat 1 television network.
 She has modeled for several fashion brands.
 At the 2013 Ghana Movie Awards, Ibrahim was nominated for her performance in a leading role in the film Number One Fan, which starred her sister Juliet Ibrahim.